Noise dissipation mechanisms of an acoustic liner under grazing flow: Grid convergence study, validation of the baseline cases with reference experiments and impedance results in the presence and in the absence of grazing flow

 Time-resolved pressure signals are sampled at discrete locations to reconstruct the transfer function between face sheet and backplate.
 Specifically, pressure at the face sheet is recorded every $30^\circ$ along a circular contour of radius 1$d$ centred on each orifice, while the backplate pressure is sampled at the orifice centres.
 The resulting transfer functions are then averaged across all spatial locations to improve robustness.
 The impedance values finally averaged out of the $7$ orifices.

 Following the formulation in \citet{Dean1974}, \citet{Manjunath2018} and \citet{Avallone2019}, the normalized acoustic impedance $Z_f$ is obtained via:

-where $Z_0$ is the characteristic impedance of air, $\tilde{H}_{fb} = \tilde{p}_{f} / \tilde{p}_{b}$ is the complex pressure transfer function between face sheet and backplate, $\zeta$ is the cavity depth, and $k = \omega / c_0$ is the acoustic wavenumber, with $\omega$ the angular frequency and $c_0$ the speed of sound.
+where $Z_0$ is the characteristic impedance of air, $\tilde{H}_{fb} = \tilde{p}_{f} / \tilde{p}_{b}$ is the complex pressure transfer function between face sheet and backplate, $d_c$ is the cavity depth, and $k = \omega / c_0$ is the acoustic wavenumber, with $\omega$ the angular frequency and $c_0$ the speed of sound.

+Surface data for the estimation of the impedance are sampled at a frequency of $20$~kHz.
+The flow field is, on the other hand, sampled such to have $720$ point per wavelength.
+For each configurations, acoustic waves with $10$ acoustic periods are considered based on the findings from previous studies from the \citet{Manjunath2018,Avallone2019} and DNS results by \citet{Zhang2016}.
+Data are sampled after convergence of the unsteady field, which is in general obtained after no more than $2$ acoustic periods.

-The two components of the impedance, the resistance, $\theta$, and the reactance, $\chi$, are shown in figure \ref{fig:Convergence}(c-d); they are both scaled with the porosity, $\sigma$, to allow comparison with the reference experiments in absence of grazing flow.
+The two components of the impedance, the resistance, $\text{Re[$Z_f$]}$, and the reactance, $\text{Im[$Z_f$]}$, are shown in figure \ref{fig:validation_impedance}(a-b); they are both scaled with the porosity, $\sigma$, to allow comparison with the reference experiments in the absence of grazing flow.
 As for the turbulent boundary layer, the case with resolution equal to $40$~voxels/$d$ shows converging results and good agreement with the experimental results.
+The stronger dependence of the acoustic resistance on grid resolution is primarily due to the fact that the grazing flow modifies mainly the resistive part of the impedance, whereas the reactive part is largely controlled by the resonator geometry i.e. height.
+In particular, refining the mesh near the wall improves the resolution within the boundary layer and the near-orifice flow field, which directly affects the resistance.
+This behaviour can be interpreted in two complementary ways.
+First, following the theoretical derivation by \cite{PantonResonantresonators1975}, a Helmholtz resonator can be modelled as a mass–spring–damper system.
+In that framework, the liner reactance is dominated by the term $\cot(k d_c)$ (with $k$ the acoustic wavenumber and $d_c$ the cavity depth), while grazing-flow effects enter mainly through secondary terms (e.g., via orifice end corrections).
+Second, consistent with the semi-empirical model of \citet{Yu2008ValidationData}, the reactance depends predominantly on SPL and geometry, whereas grazing flow primarily influences the end-correction and resistive terms, hence affecting the resistance more strongly than the reactance.